simonski/aoc/app/aoc2022/d12/blog.md

 Hill Climbing

+if the grid is a tree, then each node can have the following
+    node
+        possible neighbours are N S E W unless already taken

+    so S -> N
+         -> E
+         -> W

+        Each neighbour is viable if it is NOT currently in the PATH and meets the depth.

+, then I want to get to the destination from the start the start has connections, each of which to be evaluated start -> a, b, c

 2022-12-13

 I have this thing about perhaps I need a tree for the paths investigated, where node could have a visited so that I can discount it from future endevours.
 Honestly, I dunnno.
 The visualisation ehlps thioguht.

 I'm guessing, so I think I should go read about hill climbing again.

 Ok, so it's Dijkstra.
 Except, not quite.
 The visualisation is a bit of a pain so while I'm tempted to go write a GUI (fyne?)
 I know deep down it's all just about the algo.
 Really the terminal